oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 **Q: Can you be flexible around my other commitments in the summer?**

-A: This year, GSoC is going to be slightly different.
-The program has been restructured in way that allow contributors to take some time off for any other commitments (such as exams etc.) [(View the timeline here)](https://developers.google.com/open-source/gsoc/timeline).
-Oppia will respect the same timelines as given by GSoC, the main concern is whether you can still get the project done on time.
+A: Yes (within reason)!
+This year, GSoC is going to be slightly different from previous years.
+The program has been restructured in a way that allows contributors to take some time off for any other commitments (such as exams etc.) [(View the timeline here)](https://developers.google.com/open-source/gsoc/timeline).
+Oppia will respect the same timelines as given by GSoC -- the main concern is whether you can still get the project done on time.
 Be upfront about your other commitments and make sure you schedule your time accordingly when creating your proposal.
-Other commitments you should list include time when you'll be in school and will commit less time to GSoC, time when you'll be travelling and away from GSoC work, any summer jobs you need to commit to, etc. We will try to be flexible around other time commitments, as long as your proposal convinces us that you will have enough time to complete the project by the end of the summer.
+Other commitments you should list include time when you'll be in school and will commit less time to GSoC, time when you'll be travelling and away from GSoC work, any summer jobs you need to commit to, etc. We will try to be flexible around other time commitments, as long as your proposal convinces us that you will have enough time to complete the project by the end of the GSoC coding period.
 On the other hand, if you do not disclose other commitments, and it turns out that you are unable to commit to what you wrote on your proposal, this is grounds for failing the program.

 **Q: Which projects are most important for Oppia?**